att-comdev/pegleg/docs/source/cli.rst

 Collect
 -------
-Output complete config for one site.
-It is assumed that all lint errors have been corrected already.
+Output complete config for one site. :ref:`linting` is automatically executed following collection; however, it is recommended that no lint errors be present prior to collection.

 **site_name**